jfnavarro/st_api/README.md

 A full manual of the endpoints will be added soon.

+A full mnnual on how to create and deploy the MongoDB database will be added soon.

 Currently the API is deployed in www.sptialrnaseq/api

 See LICENSE file for licensing and references.